Jaime Bulnes Sanfuentes

 Jaime Bulnes Sanfuentes (21 February 1923–21 November 2007) was a Chilean businessman, farmer, and politician.

 A member of the Liberal Party, he served as Deputy for the 8th Departamental Group (Melipilla, San Antonio, San Bernardo, and Maipo Province), in three non-consecutive legislative periods between 1957 and 1973.

 Early life

 He was born in Santiago on 21 February 1923, the son of Francisco Bulnes Correa, a Liberal deputy and senator, and Blanca Sanfuentes Echazarreta.
-His family had a long political lineage: presidents Francisco Antonio Pinto, Manuel Bulnes Prieto, and Aníbal Pinto were among his paternal ancestors, while his maternal grandfather was president Juan Luis Sanfuentes.
+A Member of the Pinto family, the presidents Francisco Antonio Pinto, Manuel Bulnes Prieto, and Aníbal Pinto were among his paternal ancestors, while his maternal grandfather was president Juan Luis Sanfuentes.

 Bulnes studied at the Colegio Alemán de Santiago and the Colegio San Ignacio.
 He later enrolled in architecture at the Pontifical Catholic University of Chile, though he left to engage in business.

 He married Eliana Zegers León in 1946, with whom he had seven children.